 Performance

-Novo Nordisk makes annual donations to the World Diabetes Foundation
+Novo Nordisk makes annual donations to the company’s philanthropic arms, the World Diabetes Foundation (WDF) and the Novo Nordisk Haemophilia Foundation (NNHF).

 Performance

 The NNHF supports programmes in low- and middle-income countries.
 Initiatives focus on capacity-building, diagnosis and registry, awareness and advocacy.
-The payment of the agreed donation to the NNHF for the year 2021 was made in 2022, amounting to DKK 20 million.
-Additionally, in 2022, Novo Nordisk agreed to a donation of DKK 25 million but only DKK 13 million were paid out due to financial considerations from NNHF.
-Since 2005, the NNHF has provided funding for 296 programmes in 85 countries.
+The residual payment for the agreed donation to the NNHF for the year 2022 was made in 2023, amounting to DKK 13 million.
+Additionally, in 2023 Novo Nordisk paid DKK 6 million.
+Since 2005, the NNHF has provided funding for 311 programmes (237 projects and 74 fellowships) in 87 countries.
 See nnhf.org for additional information.

 We are committed to meeting our responsibility to respect human rights as defined by the UN Guiding Principles on Business and Human Rights.
 That means we recognise our responsibility to respect all internationally recognised human rights across our own activities and business relationships.